devoption/katra/readme.md

 Create a new Laravel application:

 ```
-laravel new katra // can be any name you want
+laravel new katra
 ```

+> You can name your Laravel application anything you want

 Update the `.env` file so that the application can connect to the database, you will know this was successful if you can run migrations